CASE STUDY

 Define Your Success Metrics for Procurement Performance

-A well-thought-out strategy needs success metrics to show your progress and help you stay focused on the end game.
+A well-thought-out procurement transformation strategy needs success metrics to show your progress and help you stay focused on the end game.
 It’s not just about return on investment.
 There are other metrics in the business that you should measure to ensure you’re getting maximum value from your new technologies.

 For one, metrics must be connected to the core business objectives.
 That means thinking about more than just outcomes.
 Look at your entire procurement function and team from a high level and determine what you want to measure.
 From that vantage point, you can invest in those projects that improve the two or three outcomes that matter most to your procurement team and overall business agility.